VlGlL/Hungary-Used-Car-Price-Analysis/README.md

-# Hungary-Used-Car-Price-Analysis
+# Hungary Used Car Price Analysis

+## Project Overview
-A data analysis project to assess price differences in used car listings across Hungarian regions, focusing on popular brands and market trends.
+This repository hosts a data analysis project that investigates the regional price disparities in used car listings on the Hungarian website Hasznaltauto.hu.
+The analysis focuses on understanding market trends and testing the hypothesis that cars are listed for higher prices outside of Budapest.

+## Features
+- Web scraping with Python using `requests` and `BeautifulSoup`
+- Data analysis and visualization
+- Price comparison across different regions

+## Prerequisites
+List any libraries, tools, or frameworks that need to be installed to run your project, like:
+- Python
+- BeautifulSoup4
+- pandas
+- matplotlib